base-org/web/apps/base-docs/tutorials/docs/5_basename-frames.md

 ---
-title: 'Add Frames to A Basename Profile'
+title: 'Add Frames to A Basename'
-slug: /add-frames-to-basename-profile
+slug: /add-frames-to-basename
-description: Learn how to customize your Basename profile by adding Frames, showcasing dynamic content with ease on Base.
+description: Learn how to customize your Basename by adding Frames, showcasing dynamic content with ease on Base.
 author: hughescoin
 keywords:
   [